Spatio-Temporal Pricing for Ridesharing Platforms: A Static CE Mechanism

 We refer to \eqref{equ:lp} as the primal LP.
 The constraint $y_{i,k} \leq 1$, that each path is taken by each driver at most once is guaranteed by imposing \eqref{equ:lp_driver_constraint} and \eqref{equ:lp_driver_nonneg}, and is omitted.

 \begin{restatable}[Integrality]{lemma}{thmLPIntegrality} There exists an integer optimal solution to the linear program~\eqref{equ:lp}. \end{restatable}

-We leave the proof to Appendix~\ref{appx:proof_thm_lp_integrality}, showing there a correspondence to a min cost flow (MCF) problem (that has integral optimal solutions), where drivers flow through a network with vertices corresponding to (location, time) pairs, edges corresponding to trips, and with edge costs equal to driver's costs minus riders' values.
-The reduction to MCF can also be used to solve the LP efficiently.
+We leave the proof of this lemma to Appendix~\ref{appx:proof_thm_lp_integrality}, showing there a correspondence to a minimum cost flow (MCF) problem, where drivers flow through a network with vertices corresponding to (location, time) pairs, edges corresponding to trips, and with edge costs equal to driver's costs minus riders' values.
+The MCF has integral optimal solutions due to total-unimodularity, and this reduction to MCF can also be used to efficiently solve for the optimal plans.

-\if 0 For every instance of the LP \eqref{equ:lp}, we can construct a {\em minimum cost flow (MCF) problem}, where drivers flow through a network with vertices corresponding to (location, time) pairs, edges corresponding to trips, and with edge costs equal to the negation of riders' values.
-We show a correspondence between optimal solutions of \eqref{equ:lp} and optimal solutions of the MCF problem, and appeal to the integrality of the optimal solution of MCF~\cite{murota2003discrete}. \fi